pwadon/tournament-data/README.md

 All additional data should be added to mapTournamentAdditionalData() method.

 c) Add another case corresponding to new DataSource in makeTournament function in TournamentAdapter class
+d) Add enum to data_source table in database
 After that you can add tournaments with new data source.